xfmgp/OptimalWordleSolver/README.md

     &emsp;```cargo run```

-A `solutions.txt` will be saved to the repo root
+6. Move the generated `solutions.txt` from the repo root to the /web/solution/solutions folder